-Two federal judges have publicly admitted that they used artificial intelligence in their work, leading them to retract court orders after the AI introduced errors into their rulings.
+Two federal judges have publicly acknowledged using artificial intelligence in their work, leading them to retract court orders after the AI introduced errors into their rulings.

-The summer rulings by U.S. District Judges Julien Xavier Neals in New Jersey and Henry T. Wingate in Mississippi had all the hallmarks of AI “hallucinations,” but that had been speculation until they both confirmed it in response to an inquiry from Senate Judiciary Committee Chairman Charles E. Grassley.
+The summer rulings by U.S. District Judges Julien Xavier Neals in New Jersey and Henry T. Wingate in Mississippi had all the hallmarks of AI “hallucinations.”
+That was speculation until they both confirmed it in response to an inquiry from Senate Judiciary Committee Chairman Charles E. Grassley, Iowa Republican.

-One judge said a law school intern wrongly used the AI, while the other said it was a clerk in his office — though in both cases, the judges themselves were the ones who signed the final rulings.
+One judge said a law school intern wrongly used the AI, and the other said it was a clerk in his office.
+In both cases, the judges signed the final rulings.

-Both men, in letters to the office that oversees U.S. courts, said they have taken steps to prevent a repeat.
+Both men wrote to the office that oversees U.S. courts to say they had taken steps to prevent a repeat.

-Mr. Grassley, Iowa Republican, praised the judges for coming clean and urged other judges to learn from the fiasco.
+Mr. Grassley praised the judges for their honesty and urged other judges to learn from the fiasco.

-The judges, in their responses, made clear just how much the AI world has turned into the wild west.
+In their responses, the judges made clear how much the AI world has become the Wild West.

 Judge Wingate said his office didn’t have any rules about generative AI.
-Judge Neals said he has a policy forbidding generative AI, including the ChatGPT that the law school intern used.
-Judge Neals said the student’s university also had a policy barring AI use and the student appears to have violated that policy as well.
+Judge Neals said he has a policy forbidding generative AI, including the ChatGPT used by the law school intern.
+Judge Neals said the student’s university also had a policy barring AI use, and the student appears to have violated that policy.

-AI hallucinations are when a generative AI tool fabricates a legal citation or argument.
-Common ones include making up case names, misstating the outcomes of rulings and manufacturing false quotes from legitimate decisions.
+AI hallucinations result when a generative AI tool fabricates a legal citation or argument.
+Common hallucinations include making up case names, misstating the outcomes of rulings and manufacturing false quotes from legitimate decisions.

-The legal world for several years has been rife with stories of AI hallucinations making their way into lawyers’ briefs, and some judges have been stern in slapping sanctions on lawyers who have filed AI-polluted briefs.
+For several years, the legal world has been rife with stories of AI hallucinations making their way into attorneys’ briefs, and some judges have been stern in imposing sanctions on lawyers who have filed AI-polluted briefs.

-But having two federal judges file rulings with AI-induced errors, then refusing for months to own up to the reason for the mistakes, took things to a new level.
+However, having two federal judges file rulings with AI-induced errors and then refuse for months to acknowledge the causes of the mistakes took the problems to a new level.

 Mr. Grassley said it threatened to undermine the credibility of the courts and potentially undermine litigants’ rights.

-Susan Tanner, a law professor at the University of Louisville in Kentucky, said the two judges’ explanations should be a pivotal moment for the judiciary.
+Susan Tanner, a law professor at the University of Louisville in Kentucky, said the two judges’ explanations should be pivotal for the judiciary.

 “The legal system depends on careful deliberation and verification.
 Generative AI, on the other hand, is built for speed and fluency,” she said.
 “That mismatch between AI’s quick confidence and the slow, careful work of legal reasoning means we need to be really thoughtful about how we integrate this technology, not just reactive.”

 Damien Charlotin, a researcher and lecturer at HEC Paris, maintains a database of AI hallucinations in court cases.
-In addition to the two federal judges, he lists another case from a state judge in Georgia, as well as 118 instances in which lawyers may have used AI fabrications in their briefs.
+In addition to the two federal judges, he lists a case from a state judge in Georgia and 118 instances in which attorneys may have used AI fabrications in their briefs.

 Judge Wingate, a Reagan appointee, issued a restraining order in July against Mississippi’s law limiting the teaching of diversity, equity and inclusion principles in schools.
 His opinion fabricated text of state law and cited people who weren’t parties to the case as litigants.